 TO READ AFTER VIEWING (contains spoilers):

 There is a quick shot in “Sunrise”, in the photo studio while the farmers are waiting for their photograph, when “The Wife” bounces on a couch with pillows, seeming to discover them for the first time.
 Every time I watch these few seconds I can’t help but think of the first audiences who ever watched films.
-On screen they viewed things they had never seen before, just as “The Wife” does in her trip to the city.
+They saw things in films they had never seen before, just as “The Wife” does in her trip to the city.

 The town where the farmer and his wife lived was actually a set built at Lake Arrowhead, just outside Los Angeles, California.

 There are many famous scenes in “Sunrise”, one being the trolley ride to the city.
 For that scene a working trolley was built with tracks at Lake Arrowhead (which is used at the very beginning of the sequence), and another built with tracks running behind the film’s sets on the Fox Studio lot (which is the construction you see outside the windows near the end of the sequence).
 The cinematography in that scene is a breathtaking achievement in film.
 The scene is beautifully repeated when they leave the city, with the couple having totally different body language in the same spot on the trolley, subtly reenforcing the changes in their relationship.
 There is so much thought put into this film in just about every scene.

 Another iconic scene is “The Man’s” walk in the marsh to visit “The Woman from the City”.
 That scene was filmed on a set, and according to the blu-ray disc’s extras, Murnau weighted down George O’Brien’s shoes, and had an uneven floor constructed to enhance his laboring walk.
 The camera was suspended from an overhead track, and since the set was small, O’Brien walked through it in a figure 8 pattern.
 It is mesmerizing.